 - How and why does spending differ across states?

-Nearly all (88 percent) of higher education spending went toward operational costs, such as instruction, administration, research, libraries, dormitories, cafeterias, and other student or faculty services in 2016.
-The remaining 12 percent was for capital outlays, including construction, maintenance, and equipment.
+In 2020, 89 percent of higher education spending went toward operational costs, such as instruction, administration, research, libraries, dormitories, cafeterias, and other student or faculty services.
+The remaining 11 percent was for capital outlays, such as construction and maintenance.

-For example, California has lots of students and higher payroll and nonpayroll costs (after accounting for tuition and fees), leading to higher spending per capita.
-Low spending per-capita states, such as New Jersey, have sometimes offset high payroll costs by hiring fewer employees per student or spending less per student on nonpayroll functions.5 They also may have more students enrolled in non-public universities.
+For example, California has lots of students in public schools relative to its population and higher payroll and nonpayroll costs (after accounting for tuition and fees), leading to higher spending per capita.
+Meanwhile, states with lower per-capita spending, such as New Jersey, have sometimes offset high payroll costs by hiring fewer employees per student or spending less per student on nonpayroll functions.4 They also often have more students enrolled in non-public universities.

 Spending per full-time equivalent student (FTES) can provide a more nuanced picture because it reflects the spending on students who are enrolled in higher education.
 According to the National Center for Education Statistics, public higher education enrollment has been increasing since 1980.